thekeeno/fishtex/content/portfolio/the-tempest-trailer.md

 ---
-title: "The Tempest: Trailer"
+title: "The Tempest (Oxford Playhouse): Trailer"
 date: 2023-02-20T15:01:26+01:00
 image: "img/portfolio/tempest-bella.jpg"
-summary: " "
+summary: "Be not afeard.
+The isle is full of noises..."
 draft: false
 tags:
 - The Tempest